-NGG International students follow IGCSE courses from Cambridge International Examinations (CIE).
+NGG International students follow IGCSE courses from Cambridge International Assessment & Education.
 Learners develop a strong understanding of each Cambridge IGCSE subject they study, and acquire skills in creative thinking, enquiry and problem solving.

 Cambridge IGCSE is the world’s most popular international qualification for 14- to 16- year-olds, attracting over 900 000 subject entries every year from 140 countries.

 Cambridge IGCSEs are designed to give learners a variety of ways to demonstrate their knowledge and skills.
 The examinations are accessible for a learner whose first language is not English, and all subject courses include development of skills in working and communicating in English.

 Opening up opportunities worldwide

 A Cambridge IGCSE qualification is recognized by leading universities around the world, and employers view it as a valuable certificate of achievement.
 It opens up global opportunities.